 The Welsh Blood Service also lent its NAT testing machine to PHE for COVID-19 testing and we performed NAT testing of samples from Welsh blood donors while their equipment is out on loan.

 We are also working with the Scottish National Blood Transfusion Service to establish further contingency for each other.

 This is a great example of how we have worked with other UK healthcare organisations to make rapid progress in an emergency.

-NHSBT Associate Director for Manufacturing Development
+NHSBT Associate Director for Technical and Scientific Development

 Cell therapy trial (REALIST COVID-19)

 Our Cellular and Molecular Therapies team has been manufacturing the cells used in a new clinical trial, led by Queen's University Belfast and funded by the Wellcome Trust and Health and Social Care in Northern Ireland Research and Development (HSCNI R&D).

 The REALIST trial is investigating the use of Mesenchymal stromal cells (MSCs) in the treatment of COVID-19 patients with acute respiratory syndrome (ARDS).
 These cells have been shown in experimental models to reduce inflammation, fight infection and improve the repair of injured tissue.

 The cells are produced from umbilical cord tissue supplied by our Cord Blood Bank.

 All 60 patients have now been recruited for this placebo-controlled phase II trial from multiple sites across the UK and the results are undergoing review prior to publication.
 The same team will now be undertaking a similar trial for ARDS patients not suffering from COVID-19.